MrVibesRSA/Giveaway-Extention/Howto.md

 + Using the !setinfo allows you or a mod to set the info for the give away keeping in mind twitch's 500 character limit in chat.
 + Example: ![alt text](img/5.png "image title")
 + Using the !setduration "Number" allows you or a mod to set the duration the give away will run for in minutes with a minimum of 5 minutes. this means you can run  the give away  for 60 min just chat break or for an entire 3 hour (180 minute) stream.
-You are also able to run the duration multiple times, incase you feel like giving chat another chance to get there entries in.
 + Example: ![alt text](img/6.png "image title")
 + Sets the duration of the give away for 10 minutes, once the duration is over viewers are unable to enter regardless of the entries they have left.